ankitagarwal/advanced_spam_cleaner/README.md

 * Can search for specified date range
 * Easy to implement any third party apis
 * Akismet Api support included by default
+* Ability to completly delete all contents from spamming users, including blogs, forums, profile cleanup, comments and private messages.

 Change log
 =====================